-The Master of Occupational Therapy Weekend Program is a three-year program that consists of two and a half years of coursework and six months of full-time fieldwork.
-A new cohort begins each summer in June.
-The weekend program is intended for the adult learner who has completed a bachelor's degree.
+The Master of Occupational Therapy is a two and a half-year program that begins each spring and includes six months of full-time fieldwork.
+The MOT program is intended for the adult learner who has completed a bachelor's degree.
 It is preferred, but not necessary, that a candidate has healthcare experience.

-Admission requirements can be found by clicking the Admission Info button below.
+Admission requirements can be found by clicking the Application Process button below.
 Admission requirements are the same for all applicants, regardless of whether the applicant has a COTA or PTA degree.
-However, healthcare experience is preferred and will be assessed positively in the application review process.
+However, healthcare experience is preferred and will be assessed in the application review process.

 Master of Occupational Therapy Program Accreditation

 The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.